msaldarriaga15/Python-Project/README.md

 You can find the code [here](Data_Mining/Andrea_Code_Data_Mining.py)

 #### 3.2.
-What the script does
+What the script does?

-Andrea write here what he thinks it is important to someone to understand the code
+.......include very generally what the script does..

 ```python
 def detect_lang(x):